Combine the best of both tourism and humanitarian work. Join us on one of our Expeditions.

 Filtered water will be provided for drinking, and brushing your teeth.
 Do NOT drink the tap water.
 The locals can drink it, but American digestive tracts cannot handle it.

 Mosquitoes also carry malaria.
 They are more prevalent in the rainy season (April-November).
-You can bring malaria medicine, and citronella essential oils.
-Some members of our teams have not done well with the malaria medicine and have opted for alternative treatments.
-Fans at night, diffusers with citronella oil, and mosquito nets are what we also use.
+You can bring malaria medicine and citronella essential oils.
+Some members of our teams have not done well with malaria medicine and have opted for alternative treatments.
+Use fans at night, diffusers with citronella oil, and mosquito nets are what we also use.
 You can also use DEET (3 oz bottles or less).
 Remember the TSA rules for carry-on luggage.